 Russell Wilson.
 Mark Ingram Jr. Clay Matthews III.
 Besides all being professional NFL players and some Super Bowl champions, these elite-level athletes all have something else in common.
 They have added boxing into their offseason training routines to take their training to the next level.
 So if you want to train at home like these NFL players, here are the top boxing exercises they use to enhance their footwork, speed, and agility to name a few, that you can add to your routine!

-The jump rope is one of the best tools that any athlete can use to train, especially football players.
+The jump rope is one of the best exercise tools that any athlete can use to train, especially football players.
 Jumping rope is simple and effective, and is a staple in the repertoire of a boxer.
 Skipping rope for even 5-10 minutes a day before or after a workout can help build stamina, coordination, and improve speed and agility, all of which are crucial for success on the football field.
 While it doesn't take much experience to get started, learning more advanced moves does take skill and practice, coordination and timing, and quick feet.

 Want to add jumping rope into your workout routine?
 Check out this quick 10-minute jump rope workout with FightCamp Trainer Tommy Duquette.